From The Simple Will To The Most Complex

 Revocable Living Trust

-A Revocable Living Trust is a document that becomes a legal entity or “being” when you create it.
-Once you create it, you place all your assets in it because it will continue to “live” after you die.
+A Revocable Living Trust is a document that is a contract between you as the Settlor/Maker of the Trust and you as the Trustee of the Trust.
+Once you create it, you place all your assets in it because the Successor Trustees you appoint (usually your spouse or trusted family member) will then hold the assets (according to the terms of your trust) for the benefit of your designated beneficiaries upon your death.
 It’s important to do this because your estate (all you own) will avoid having to go through probate (being administered through the courts) after your death.
 A trust allows the trustee to administer your estate to your designated beneficiaries after your death without waiting for probate and paying the associated costs.
 That’s the main attraction of a revocable living trust along with some nifty tax benefits to boot.
 You don’t have to be rich to have a trust, it usually makes sense to have one no matter how small your estate.

 Durable Power Of Attorney